LeapFrog Tag Junior Book: The Backyardigans Opposites

 Technical Details

-- Touch your Tag Junior book pal to any part of any page and discover more than 130 audio responses in this book
+- Learn about opposites as you race to outer space with the Backyardigans- Touch your Tag Junior book pal to any part of any page and discover more than 130 audio responses in this book

 - More than 24 playful activities encourage toddlers to take charge and explore, while helping build confidence with books